A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 Recognising that the leading term calculation does not perform any net colour mixing beyond the unmodified, constant factors of $\K^4$, the resulting factor of $2\cdot(4\pi)^{-2}$ does not appear in the leading term calculation.
 Its effect is seen only on the diagrams in $\Delta_\taue(m_\tau)$, where it represents variations in colour mixing relative to $\K^4$, and multiplies any correction to $\K^4$ by a factor of $2\cdot(4\pi)^{-2}$.

-Next, recognise that the components of each matrix $\Ke$ which perform rotations on $\SU{3}_C$ are composed from a weighted superposition of some set of representation matrices $\lambda'_i$ (possibly, but not necessarily the matrices $\lambda_i$ of \aref{apdx:GellMann}), of which there are eight.
-(A ninth basis element is associated with the trivial representation and acts to preserve norm, but is strictly diagonal, and independent of $\theta_\ell$, so is not yet of interest here.)
-An appropriate choice of basis permits every off-diagonal element in $\Ke$ to be associated with a single basis element \{for example, in $\K$, entry $[\K]_{12}$ is associated with $(\lambda_1+\lambda_2)/\sqrt{2}$\}.
+Next, recognise that the components of each matrix $\Ke$ which perform rotations on $\SU{3}_C$ are composed from a weighted superposition of some set of representation matrices $\lambda'_i$ [possibly, but not necessarily the rescaled Gell-Mann matrices $\lambda_i$ in \PErefr{II}{eq:Cbasis1}{eq:Cbasis2}], of which there are eight.
+(The ninth basis element is associated with the $N$~boson and the trivial representation, but does not change colour and is independent of $\theta_\ell$ so is not yet of interest here.)
+An appropriate choice of basis for the coming calculation is one which permits every off-diagonal element in $\Ke$ to be associated with a single basis element \{for example, in $\K$, entry $[\K]_{12}$ is associated with $(\lambda_1+\lambda_2)/\sqrt{2}$\}.
 A change to $\theta_e$ may correspond to a change in choice of representation matrices [e.g.~to $\lambda_1\cos\beta+\lambda_2\sin\beta$ for some angle $\beta$] but this ability to construct a single basis element corresponding to a particular entry in $\Ke$ persists for any reasonably small perturbation around $\theta_e=-3\pi/4$.